GrinonBarrett/Taksidos/Grimoires.md

 * Havery, 2nd
 * Rotword, 3rd

+**Tome of the Warmage**
+$10,000, 2.5 lbs.
+A manual written to teach the most important spells for one caught on the battlefield without weapon.
+Many a warmage has sworn by the neccesity of the spells contained within.
+This grimoire contains the following spells at the indicated tiers;
+* Abatis, 2nd
+* Imbue, 1st
+* Resend, 1st
+* Seclusion Circle, 3rd
+* Swift Bolt, 2nd

 **Tome of the Ygruigist**
 $10,000, 3 lbs.
 A scholarly tome which is directed at magics involving liquids.
 It's kind has been invaluable in a number of applications.